 WHAT ARE THE SIDE EFFECTS?

-Another possible side effect is blood collecting in the new breast.
+Another possible side effect of the DIEP flap procedure is blood collecting in the new breast.
 The body usually will absorb or redistribute the excess blood, but if not, it can be drained by your doctor.

 Patients may experience minor nerve damage around the donor site, or around the new breast.
 Since the incisions typically leave a scar, most plastic surgeons will place the stomach incision below the bikini line in order to reduce visibility.